Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

-Switching from basic Console Traces
+Switching from Basic Console Traces
 ===================================

 In some cases, it may be convenient to have first one's lower-level, debugging traces be directly output on the console.